sphinxteam/mlcourse_2019/index.md

-This is a basic course in machine learning and statistical inference, with an emphasis on simple methods, theoretical understanding and practical exercises.
-The course will combine (and alternate) between methodology with theoretical foundations and practical computational aspects with exercices in python with scikit-learn and pytorch.
+This is a basic introductory course in machine learning and statistical inference, with an emphasis on simple methods, theoretical understanding and practical exercises.
+The course will combine (and alternate) between methodology with theoretical foundations and practical computational aspects with exercices in python, using scikit-learn and pytorch.
 The topics will be chosen from the following basic outline:

 * Statistical theory : Maximum likelihood, Bayes, VC Bounds and Uniform convergence
 * Supervised learning : Linear Regression, Ridge, Lasso, high Dimensional Data, Kernel methods, Boosting